Vinay Rohrra: Career

 Rohrra made his television debut with Ranbir Rano as Ranbir.
-After that he played the role of Bajirao in Laagi Tujhse Laganand Vinod in Shubh Vivah.
-He also played an episodic role of Neel in anthology series Teri Meri Love Stories on Star Plus.
+After that, he played the role of Bajirao in Laagi Tujhse Lagan and Vinod in Shubh Vivah.
+He also played an episodic role of Neel in the anthology series Teri Meri Love Stories on Star Plus.
 He was last seen in Life OK's show Dil Se Di Dua...
 Saubhagyavati Bhava? as Raj.
 He later played the lead role of Sharad Ghotala in Badi Door Se Aaye Hai on SAB TV.
 Recently, he played the role of Madhav Solanki in the show Kaatelal & Sons.

 Personal life

-Vinay married his longtime girlfriend Pooja Dhanwani in February 2012 in Mumbai.
-The couple became parents to a baby girl on 8 January 2021.
-He announced the arrival of his daughter on instagram.
+Vinay married his longtime girlfriend, Pooja Dhanwani, in February 2012 in Mumbai.